 This exploration requires tools capable of embracing the various dimensions of energy transitions (economic, technical, social, societal, etc.) into one consistent framework.
 It also demands focusing not only on the potential winners but also on the potential losers—population subgroups, economic sectors, territories—of such transitions, as well as on those complementary public policies (compensation schemes, career-change programmes, teaching and training courses, etc.) that are consequently called for.

-CIRED’s answer to this challenge is the development and animation of an international research network built on a platform of numerical tools specific to each national context, but sharing the same methodological foundations outlined by the IMACLIM Charter.
+CIRED’s answer to this challenge is the development and animation of an international research network built on a platform of numerical tools specific to each national context, but sharing the same methodological foundations outlined by the IMACLIM Manifesto.

 - To contribute to the design and assessment of climate mitigation strategies in a broad panel of countries, with particular attention to the interrelations with other SDGs as well as between the short term and the long term.